-(laptop/tablet/smartphone) I encourage the use of mobile devices during lecture, discussion, group work, etc., along with pen and paper, so as to maximize the educational experience.
+(laptop/tablet/smartphone) I encourage the use of mobile devices during lecture, discussion, group work, etc., so as to maximize the educational experience.
 You know when your employment of and leap into the web is on task, or off.
 Be responsible and be active.